-On May 1, 2024 the Company Changed its name to NorthX Nickel Corp.
-(Formerly Archer Exploration Corp). ("NorthX" or the "Company").
-This Management's Discussion and Analysis ("MD&A") supplements but does not form part of the unaudited condensed interim consolidated financial statements and the notes thereto for the three months ended March 31, 2024 and 2023 (collectively referred to hereafter as the "financial statements").
+This Management's Discussion and Analysis ("MD&A") supplements but does not form part of the unaudited condensed interim financial statements and the notes thereto for the three months ended March 31, 2025 (collectively referred to hereafter as the "financial statements").

-The condensed interim financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board and interpretations of the International Financial Reporting Interpretations Committee applicable to the preparation of interim financial statements including International Accounting Standard 34 Interim Financial Reporting.
+The financial statements of the Company have been prepared in accordance with International Financial Reporting Standards (IFRSs) as issued by the International Accounting Standards Board (IASB) and Interpretations (collectively IFRS Standards).
+The financial statements comply with International Accounting Standard 34 Interim Financial Reporting.
 All amounts are expressed in Canadian dollars unless otherwise stated.
 Other information contained in this document has been prepared by management and is consistent with the information contained in the financial statements.